#Solar100’s Jigar Shah and Van Skilling on the Evolution of the Solar Asset Class

 JS: At SunEdison, we hired the first IE for solar.
 I remember we signed a deal with Goldman Sachs in 2005, and Goldman asked us, "Who are you going to use for an IE?"
 So I went out to the most skeptical solar people that I knew, and I hired them.
 And they gave me a crappy report that said it would generate 8 percent less than we all thought.
 Goldman and SunEdison financed the project using the IE’s estimates.

 We were extremely conservative in the early days.
 We sold a lot of those projects to Wells Fargo in 2007.
-Today, most of those Wells Fargo projects outperform by about 6-8 percent.
+Today, most of those Wells Fargo projects outperform by about 6 to 8 percent.
 In terms of production, we swept the excess cash so it was a good deal all around.
 Terms got tighter and tighter after that, but we were forced to be pretty conservative in the early days of solar.

 RM: You’ve summarized it well — any incentive structure guides behavior.
-Lenders, tax equity, and the entire financing edifice rely on IEs for production estimates.
-These production estimates come from IEs that are hired by either the sell-side or buy-side developer who have a profit incentive to see a certain number from these IEs.
+Lenders, tax equity and the entire financing edifice rely on IEs for production estimates.
+These production estimates come from IEs that are hired by either the sell-side or buy-side developers who have a profit incentive to see a certain number from these IEs.

-When you talk to the IEs with the mics off at a bar at SPI, they'll tell you that they're all competing with 30 other IEs for business, and that there's a very clear outcome that their client is trying to achieve.
+When you talk to the IEs with the mics off at a bar at Solar Power International, they'll tell you that they're all competing with 30 other IEs for business and that there's a very clear outcome that their client is trying to achieve.
 A prominent solar developer told me that for every large project they sell, they'll hire five different IEs to provide production estimates, and then they're going to pick the highest number.
-From a pure cost-benefit analysis, you can’t refute the strategy to pay $10,000 for each IE estimate, because they can get a higher P50 that translates to millions in the asset sale price.
-And over time, there’s a resulting drift in P50s as you said with — “a couple basis points here, a couple basic points there; turning the soiling knob here, turning the shading knob there.”
+From a pure cost-benefit analysis, you can’t refute the strategy to pay $10,000 for each IE estimate, because they can get a higher P50 [production estimate] that translates to millions in the asset sale price.
+And over time, there’s a resulting drift in P50s, as you said, with “a couple of basis points here, a couple of basis points there; turning the soiling knob here, turning the shading knob there.”

 It seems IEs haven't seen an end in sight because the industry just continues to push further and further in this direction.
 How does that line up with you?

 JS: The buy-side is into this trend, too.
 A lot of players on the buy-side actually really wanted the volume and were willing to compete for it.
-Remember these were funds making fees.
-They didn't really care about what the LP returns were.
+Remember, these were funds making fees.
+They didn't really care about what the [limited partner] returns were.

 It is the same in solar; the whole dynamic with IEs was basically the blind leading the blind.
 But as an industry, we've got another trillion dollars of solar to put to work over the next six years.
-It's time to course correct, address the problem of incentivized over-estimates, and make sure that everyone gets a more fair deal going forward.
+It's time to course-correct, address the problem of incentivized over-estimates and make sure that everyone gets a more fair deal going forward.

 RM: Right.
 All that behavior between IEs and developers is rational, but it's fundamentally changed the role IEs play; in practice, IEs are now hired to help the buyer or seller to achieve a better asset valuation.
-This reminds me of the role that lawyers play in the American legal system: Both sides hire lawyers not to find an objective truth, but to argue their respective strongest case.
+This reminds me of the role that lawyers play in the American legal system: Both sides hire lawyers not to find an objective truth but to argue their respective strongest case.
 This is sensible in the subjective world of justice, but this is engineering, not philosophy.
 What do you see as the trajectory of this market incentive structure and its implications?

 JS: Well, we're going to fix it now.
-When a report like the Solar Risk Assessment comes out, and the bosses of the people who had to put money out the door for projects read it, the bosses are going to confront this behavior and say, "Hey, let's stop doing that crap.
-As we go into the next phase of growth we have to do better.”
+When a report like the Solar Risk Assessment comes out, and the bosses of the people who had to put money out the door for projects read it, the bosses are going to confront this behavior and say, "Hey, let's stop doing that crap."
+As we go into the next phase of growth, we have to do better.

 The reason our industry is in a good place is because it's inevitable that the industry begins using market data to shine a spotlight on the excesses and biases.
 With companies like kWh Analytics publishing these insights, we can then fix those estimates.

-It’s also an opportunity to realign the role of market participants and allow them to focus on their areas of expertise — IEs providing technical assessments and not solely relied on for financial estimates.
+It’s also an opportunity to realign the role of market participants and allow them to focus on their areas of expertise: IEs providing technical assessments and not solely relied on for financial estimates.

 Van Skilling: Jigar, that realignment reminds me of how home inspectors and appraisers operate in tandem in real estate.
 Home valuations still leverage technical expertise, but appraisers and now databases like Zillow can help supplement with valuations data using market comps.

-Moving forward: the maturation of solar as an asset class
+Moving forward: The maturation of solar as an asset class

 RM: Solar is still a relatively young industry.
 Van, when you look at the evolution of other asset classes, do you see any parallels?